waynodiablo/Oystercard/pills/rake_tasks_for_database_management.md

 Since we are changing the schema of the database in a destructive way (creating a unique index), we need to execute `DataMapper.auto_migrate!` instead of `DataMapper.auto_upgrade!` after we create a unique index.

-Right now our `data_upgrade!` call is in `data_mapper_setup` but this creates two problems.
+Right now our `auto_upgrade!` call is in `data_mapper_setup` but this creates two problems.
 First, we don't want to edit this file every time we want to run `data_migrate!` instead.
 Second, we don't want to run `data_upgrade` every single time we respond to a request.
 Let's create a rake task for these operations, so that we could call them manually when we need to.

 As we've seen before Rake is a tool for running automated tasks.
 The tasks are defined in `Rakefile` (with capital R).
 Add the following to a file called 'Rakefile' in the root folder of the project.